unicef/magasin/examples/un-currency-exchange/README.md

 * [un_exchange_rate_2021-01-01.csv](./un_exchange_rate_example_file.csv)

-The UN updates the exchange rates around twice a month, day 1 and 1
+The UN updates the exchange rates around twice a month, day 1 and 15.
 ## Data Source
 https://treasury.un.org/operationalrates/OperationalRates.php

 ## Folder Contents
 * **exploration/** folder contains the Jupyter notebook used to explore the dataset.
 It explains all the steps to clean and prepare the data.
-In the notebook it is also included some

-* **pipeline/** folder contains the pipeline that will get new data from the source and update the dataset.
+* **pipeline/** folder contains the Dagster pipeline that will get new data from the source and update the dataset.

 * **dashboard/** folder contains the Superset dashboard that shows the data in a visual way.

 ## Usage with magasin

 ## Step 1: Get the data
 First, clone the repo